Slapping (strike): Cultural aspects

 Slapping is viewed differently by different cultures.
 In many countries, such as Iceland, slapping a child is viewed as a form of physical abuse, and is illegal (see corporal punishment of children), whereas in others, such as England, it is seen by only some parents as abusive, and even then only moderately so.
 The slapping of children in England and Northern Ireland remains legal as of 2023, despite being illegal in the two other UK constituent countries of Scotland (since 2020) and Wales (since 2022).
-A 1998 Indian study found a high rate of approval for husbands slapping their wives, particularly among husbands and middle class Indians.

 In some cultures, when girls menstruate for the first time, their mothers often slap them across the face, a cultural tradition thought by some to signify the difficulties of life as a woman.

 Studies have shown that although Americans frown upon domestic violence regardless of whether the perpetrator is male or female, generally they are more accepting of minor violence, such as slapping, when it is perpetrated by a woman against a man or vice versa.
 Women who inflict minor acts of violence on their male partners have a higher-than-normal probability of being severely assaulted by those partners, and domestic violence experts therefore advise at-risk women to refrain from even minor acts of physical aggression against their partners.
 It has been suggested by Michael Lamb that both men and women who are violent toward their spouses are more likely to be so with their children as well.

 In India, the "insult slap" is a political maneuver used to express disapproval of ideas of a particular public figure or politician.

 Slapping is very often portrayed in films and television programs.
 For example, in Slap Her...
 She's French girls and women typically slap boys, men and other females who offend them in some way and humiliate them.

-Slapping contests
+As a combat sport

-In Russian bodybuilding championships, slapping contests are often held between contestants where opponents stand across from each other and exchange blows until one concedes or is knocked out.
-Power Slap, a slap fighting competition televised in the United States on TBS, debuted in January 2023.
+In the 2020s, slapping contests began to gain popularity and attention as a combat sport via viral videos; opponents stand across from each other and exchange blows until one concedes or is knocked out.

+In 2023, UFC president Dana White attempted to popularize slapping contests via his promotion Power Slap, which also received sanctioning from the Nevada State Athletic Commission with rules patterned upon those of mixed martial arts.
+The series Power Slap: Road to the Title, which had also been delayed after White was filmed slapping his wife in response to her attacking him at a New Year's party, faced poor viewership and was cancelled by TBS after one season.
+However, White's promotion continues to produce shows throughout the year.

+In February 2025 a slap fighting contest was to take place at the Glasgow University Union, Scotland, as part of a weight-lifting evening; it would have been the first slap fighting event in Scotland.
+It was cancelled after advice from one of the university's neuroscience researchers that it could lead to brain damage.
+Dr Willie Stewart urged the organisers not to "encourag[e] people to risk their brain health in the name of 'sport'".